-The target quality is chosen to be mean-absolute-error (MAE) < 0.124 when scaling the batch size and learning rate above the reference configuration.
-CosmoFlow training exhibited high variability in the number of epochs to converge, which motivated a requirement of 10 training runs to get a reliable measurement of the time to train.
+The target quality is chosen to be mean-absolute-error (MAE) < 0.124, which allows for good convergence when scaling the batch size and learning rate above the reference configuration.
+CosmoFlow training exhibited high variability in the number of epochs to converge, which motivated a requirement of 10 training runs to get a reliable measurement of the time to solution.